-Mrs. Cloyce Floyd of Wichita Falls is staying with the A. E Mrs. Grover Coffman is at Boyd, Jr. family and working at We know that they'll be waiting home again having spent 26 the elevator since the close of days as a patient in a Wichlta her school.
-She is the daughter of Mrs. A. T. Plunkett, who has Janelle Jackson and Donnie also been visiting the Boyds.
-Jerry Russell and Joe Jackson
+Mrs. Cloyce Floyd of Wichita Flows the sympathizing tear.
+Falls is staying with the A. E. Mrs. Grover Coffman is at Boyd, Jr. family and working at We know that they'll be waiting home again having spent 26 the elevator since the close of And bidding us to come days as a patient in a Wichita her school.
+She is the daughter And join the angelic chorus of Mrs. A. T. Plunkett, who has When our last day's work is